aadnk/Bitspeak4j/README.md

 ```

 # License
-This project is under the the GPL v2 License, look at the LICENSE file for more informations.
+This project is under the the GPL v2 License, consult the LICENSE file for more information.